 The lane comes to a T-junction where you bear right onto Monkswell Lane to go past a few houses in the hamlet of Mugswell.
 Follow the lane briefly round to the left, then (before reaching another group of houses) turn right onto a signposted public footpath, heading N.

 The path leads into a field and you continue in the same direction along its left-hand edge, then on a fenced path beside more fields.
 The path starts to descend and continues through a belt of trees.
-Just before coming out onto Chipstead Lane you can veer right into the back garden of the Well House Inn7, the suggested lunchtime stop.
+Just before coming out onto Chipstead Lane you can veer right into the back garden of the Well House Inn8, the suggested lunchtime stop.

 Cross Chipstead Lane and take the footpath heading north up the side of a valley.
 At the top go through Smugglers Pit Plantation onto Kingswood golf course.
 Follow a line of marker posts across the course and continue on a short path through trees to Waterhouse Lane.

-From the pub, return to the path where you arrived and carefully cross Chipstead Lane.
+From the pub, return to the bottom of the path where you arrived and carefully cross Chipstead Lane.
 Go over a stile and climb up the right-hand side of a large meadow, heading N. In the top corner go over a stile, through a strip of woodland, then over another stile onto Kingswood golf course.

 Continue to head roughly N. You start by crossing a couple of fairways, then go through a belt of trees.
 On the next stretch look out for any long hitters using the driving range away to your left.
 Cross the next fairway slightly to the left to locate the next marker post among some young trees.
 Bear right to head N across two more fairways to a stile on the edge of the course.

 Go over the stile and along a narrow path through some trees.
 In 100m go past some metal barriers to emerge onto the B2032 (Waterhouse Lane, turning into Outwood Lane on the right).

 If you are taking the afternoon short cut, go to §12.